doc4d/docs/docs/WritePro/user-legacy/using-a-4d-write-pro-area.md

 * painting area
 * repeat

-These attributes can be defined programmatically for either individual elements on a page and/or entire document backgrounds with the [WP SET ATTRIBUTES](../commands/wp-set-attributes) command or by *Using 4D Write Pro standard actions*.
-To see the full list of available background attributes and where they can be applied, see the *4D Write Pro Attributes* article.
+These [attributes](../commands-legacy/4d-write-pro-attributes.md) can be defined programmatically for either individual elements on a page and/or entire document backgrounds with the [WP SET ATTRIBUTES](../commands/wp-set-attributes) command or by [standard actions](./using-4d-write-pro-standard-actions.md).

 Users can modify background attributes via the contextual menu as shown below: